Codecademy/docs/content/markdown/concepts/links/links.md

 ## Internal Linking

-To create links to navigate to other sections within the same document, or sections within other documents on the same website, use a link with the `#` symbol, followed by the section's title.
+To create links to navigate to other sections within the same document, or sections within other documents on the same website, use a relative path (when linking to sections in other documents) with the `#` symbol, followed by the section's title.
 Ensure the title is in lowercase, omit any punctuation and replace spaces with hyphens.

 For example, to link to the "Accessibility: Link Titles" section above: